-If you have valuables or important documents stored in a safe deposit box (also known as a safety deposit box) at a bank or credit union, you should know that they might not be quite the protection for your things you may think they are.
+If you have valuables or important documents stored in a safe deposit box at a bank or credit union, you should know that your items might not have the protection you think they do.

-A recent article in the New York Times tells the story of a New Jersey man who kept his collection of rare watches in a safe deposit box at a local bank since 1983.
+A New York Times article tells the story of a New Jersey man who had kept his collection of rare watches in a safe deposit box at a local bank since 1983.
 That bank changed ownership many times over the years, eventually becoming a Wells Fargo.

 In 2014, he opened the box to find that his watches — along with some other valuables and documents he had in the box — were missing.
 The total value of the items?
-An estimated $10 million+ dollars.
+An estimated $10 million plus!

 Unfortunately, according to the Times: